 If the debtor's income was being garnished when the bankruptcy petition was filed, termination of the stay allows the creditor to have the garnishment resume if the income is wages and the debtor has filed under Chapter 7.
-Some types of income are not property of the estate in either Chapter 7 or Chapter 13 cases, for example current or retroactive social security benefits.
-However, under the Debt Collection Improvement Act, 31 U.S.C. § 3716, the United States can initiate an offset of up to 15% of otherwise exempt income of the debtor.
-The automatic stay halts such collection, but if the stay is terminated, it can resume.
-The automatic stay also prevents interception by the federal government of tax refunds for non-tax debt.4 The debtor's tax refund may not be part of the bankruptcy estate, in whole or in part, and upon termination of the stay the tax refund will be intercepted and applied to the non-tax debt before a discharge has been entered or a plan has been confirmed.
+This may occur because under 11 U.S.C. § 541(a)(6), post-petition earnings are not property of the estate in a Chapter 7 case.
+And some types of nonwage income, such as social security benefits, are not property of the estate in either Chapter 7 or Chapter 13 cases.
+However, under the Debt Collection Improvement Act, 31 U.S.C. § 3716, the United States can initiate an offset of up to 15% of otherwise exempt income of the debtor, including social security, black lung and railroad retirement benefits.
+The automatic stay halts such collection, but if the stay is terminated as to the debtor, it can resume.
+The automatic stay also prevents interception by federal or state governments of tax refunds for non-tax debt.
+The debtor's tax refund may not be part of the bankruptcy estate, in whole or in part, and upon termination of the stay the tax refund will be intercepted and applied to the non-tax debt before a discharge has been entered or a plan has been confirmed.